John Cena Says He’s Not Interested In Bachelor Party Ahead Of Wedding To Nikki Bella

 “Relationships are hard,” he said.
 “We have a lot of tough moments and a lot of hard and difficult conversations, but I wouldn’t change it for anything.
 I love the girl and I can’t live without her.”

-As Sportskeeda reports, Nikki Bella and John Cena got engaged at Wrestlemania 33 after the win over The Miz and Maryse.
+As Sportskeeda reports, Nikki Bella and John Cena got engaged at WrestleMania 33 after their win over The Miz and Maryse.

-Nikki Bella and John Cena have been dating since 2012 and their relationship has had its ups and downs.
-The world got to see bits and pieces of that on her reality TV show Total Divas.
+Nikki Bella and John Cena have been dating since 2012, and their relationship has had its ups and downs.
+The world got to see bits and pieces of that on her reality TV show, Total Divas.

-During an interview on The Steve Harvey show, Bella revealed that, unlike John, she had a bachelorette party in Paris.
-But she dropped a bombshell that they had considered calling off the wedding which puts John Cena’s quote about relationships being hard into context.
+During an interview on The Steve Harvey Show, Bella revealed that, unlike John, she had a bachelorette party in Paris.
+But she dropped a bombshell that they had considered calling off the wedding, which puts John Cena’s quote about relationships being hard into context.

-As for additional details about the wedding, things are pretty hush-hush, as John mentioned.
-The wedding date has not been publicized and Sportskeeda reports that it has not been set yet.
-That seems a bit questionable though since Cena mentioned that Nikki Bella is busy planning and it would be hard to do that without a set wedding date.
+As for additional details about the wedding, things are pretty hush-hush, as Cena mentioned.
+The wedding date has not been publicized, and Sportskeeda reports that it has not been set yet.
+That seems a bit questionable, since Cena mentioned that Nikki Bella is busy planning and it would be hard to do that without a set wedding date.
 But they both have hectic schedules so maybe that’s causing a conflict with getting ready for the wedding.